 Truss Analysis using the Method of Joints and Method of Sections

 In this tutorial we’re going to focus on trusses, also known as pin-jointed structures.
-We’ll discuss their strengths and the common methods of truss analysis.
-We’re going to start at the very beginning by briefly considering what exactly a truss is – but we’ll very quickly move on to truss analysis.
+We’ll discuss their strengths and the common methods of manual truss analysis.
+We’re going to start at the very beginning by briefly considering what exactly a truss is – but we’ll quickly move on to truss analysis.
 The wider context here is that before a truss can be designed and member sizes specified, a full truss analysis is required so that we can determine the forces that develop in each member.

 Trusses are one of the first types of structure those new to engineering will tackle.
 There is a couple of reasons for this; firstly, the truss is a very simple structure, relatively easy to understand and analyse.
 By deploying some simple mechanics our truss analysis allows us to trace the load path through a truss and visualise how forces are being transmitted through the structure and back to its supports.